-On my list of the Top Ten Food for Stocking Up, I impulsively added tomatoes as #6.
+On my list of the Top 10 Foods for Stocking Up, I impulsively added tomatoes as #6.
 During the past few days I’ve been keeping an eye on the foods we most often eat, and sure enough, tomatoes are a big part of our diet.
 Sunday we dined on tacos and tostadas, both topped with salsa.
 The next night we gorged on take-out pizza with a delicious tomato sauce flavored with red wine.
-Ketchup is the life blood of my kids’ lunches, and my favorite soups are tomato based.
-Why haven’t I focused on stocking up on tomatoes before??
+Ketchup is the life blood of my kids’ lunches, and some of my favorite soups are tomato based.
+It’s no wonder that I stock up on tomatoes and tomato products.

-The peak season for growing your own tomatoes has passed, if you live in North America, but they’re available at the market year round.
+The peak season for growing your own tomatoes is in the glorious, hot days of summer, but they’re available at the market year round.
 If you can get your hands on a large number of fresh tomatoes, here are some options for you, other than letting them rot in your vegetable drawer!

 Oven Dried Tomatoes

 What a delicous way to preserve your tomatoes, and this couldn’t be simpler.
 Wash your tomatoes and slice them about 1/2″ thick.
 Toss them with salt, pepper, and olive oil and place them on a baking rack.
 Bake at a very low temperature, 225 degrees, for at least 2-3 hours.
 You’ll know they’re done when they feel like soft leather and are chewy.
 For long-term storage, you can seal them in either canning jars using a jar sealer attachment and a Food Saver or in Food Saver bags.
 Since the dried tomatoes will still have a degree of moisture, I don’t recommend storing them for much longer than 3-6 months.

 Homemade Tomato Powder